-Enderby Anti-racism walk deemed a success by organizer - BC Local News
+Enderby anti-racism walk deemed a success by organizer - BC Local News

 “It was myself and my wife that passed it,” Edwards said.
 “I’ve been dealing with racism all my life.
 To see this for the second time in our territory, it hurt.”

-After calling the RCMP, which he said were on scene to take down the sign at about 8:30 a.m.
+After calling the RCMP, he said officers were on scene to take down the sign at about 8:30 a.m.

 Edwards is a Splatsin First Nation man.
 In response, he organized an anti-racism walk at the Splatsin Community Centre in Enderby Saturday.